alesti/cluster-in-a-box/frame-box-connection.md

 This needs special glue, i found three types:

 - Acrylat based super glue, but they are not very elastic and do not fill gaps
-- [3M Scotch Weld DP 8005](https://www.google.com/search?q=3M+Scotch-Weld%E2%84%A2+DP+8005) a 2 component glue which cannot be purchased bei private persons and even not to profesional glue guys without having them a special mandatory security instruction.
+- [3M Scotch Weld DP 8005](https://www.google.com/search?q=3M+Scotch-Weld%E2%84%A2+DP+8005) a 2 component glue which cannot be purchased by private persons and even not to profesional glue guys without having them a special mandatory security instruction.
 Besides that it is really expensive.
 - [technicoll® 9310](https://www.technicoll.eu/adhesive/technicoll-9310-3.html) a hot glue system which is easy to handle and relatively cheap.